Looking for 3rd grade homeschool curriculum ideas? You’re in the right place!

 Science / STEM

 - Nature Study – For science we don’t do independent or formal science until later grades.
-This year, we’ll continue doing nature studies on our own (you can see my planned rotation here) as well as using No Sweat Nature Study LIVE membership.
+We do enjoy doing nature studies on our own as well as using No Sweat Nature Study LIVE membership.

 - Christian Light Education for Math – My preferred math curriculum if you’re looking for something straightforward and not online.
 Uses a spiral approach and lots of practice.
 Just delete extra problems if you think there’s too much.